Camille627/Digit-Recognition/README.md

 ## 📂 Project Contents
 - `digit_recognition.py`: Main script that loads data, trains the network, and tests accuracy.
-- `README.md`: Project documentation.
-- `accuracy_plot.png`: Graph illustrating accuracy evolution (generated after training).
+- `accuracy_plot.png`: Screenshot of the console illustrating accuracy evolution (generated after training).

 ## 📥 Data Preparation
 The MNIST dataset is used for training.
 The images are: